-Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.0000844 metric tonnes CO2e 3023189000 Market- based 3.3 Decrease We have provided the standard total revenue intensity measurement.
-This metric indicates a 3.3% decrease based on a 2.1% decrease in revenue and 5.3% overall decrease in emissions.
-It is difficult to verify
+Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.0000744 metric tonnes CO2e 3116350000 Market- based 8.9 Decrease We have provided the standard total revenue intensity measurement.
+This metric indicates a 8.9% decrease based on a 3.1% increase in revenue and 6.1% overall decrease in emissions.
+It is difficult to verify that emissions are related to revenue, except indirectly through production.

-Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change that emissions are related to revenue, except indirectly through production.
 Use of a carbon accounting software system has standardized comparisons and enable evaluation of additional metrics moving forward.
-This decrease is due to our ongoing emissions reductions activities, as highlighted in CC3.3b, including building energy efficiency projects, boiler upgrades, and improved energy management plans at several of our sites.
+This decrease is due to our ongoing emissions reductions activities as highlighted in CC3.3b including building energy efficiency projects, boiler upgrades, and improved energy management plans at several of our sites.